vinenoobjelly/jellyfishlights-py/readme.md

 - Connect to a local JellyFish Lighting controller over websocket
 - Retrieve the following data:
-  - Controller name, hostname, and version
+  - Controller's name, hostname, and firmware version
+  - Timezone configuration
   - Zone configuration
   - Preset patterns and their configurations
   - Zone states